-- F. Provide a detailed description of, and quantitative evidence demonstrating, how the proposed public infrastructure project will promote: - Economic recovery in specific regions of the state; - Economic diversification; or - Economic enhancement of a Targeted Industry (View Florida's Targeted Industries here.) - As part of this response, describe how the project will promote specific job growth.
-Include a description of the number of jobs that will be retained or created, the average wages of such jobs, and in which industry(ies) the jobs will be created using the North American Industry Classification System (NAICS) codes.
-Where applicable, you may list specific businesses that will retain or grow jobs or make capital investment. - Further, include the economic impact on the community, region, or state and the associated metrics used to measure the success of the proposed project.
+G. Provide a detailed description of, and quantitative evidence demonstrating, how the proposed public infrastructure project will promote:

+- Economic recovery in specific regions of the state; - · Economic diversification; or - Economic enhancement of a Targeted Industry (View Florida's Targeted Industries here). - o Describe how the project will promote specific job growth.
+Include the number of jobs that will be retained or created, and in which industry(ies) the new net jobs will be created using the North American Industry Classification System (NAICS) codes.
+Where applicable, you may list specific businesses that will retain or create jobs or make capital investment. - Provide a detailed explanation of how the public infrastructure improvements will connect to a broader economic development vision for the community and benefit additional current or future businesses.